ntd/silverstripe-carousel/README.md

         $Content
     </div>

-Alternatively, the `CarouselPage.ss` layout template is provided.
-It renders a full (standard) page, though it works out of the box only with the [silverstrap](http://dev.entidi.com/p/silverstrap/) theme because it relies on some convention adopted by that theme.
+Alternatively, a basic `CarouselPage.ss` template based on the [bxSlider](http://bxslider.com/) JQuery module is provided, so _CarouselPage_ instances should work out of the box with minimum external dependencies.

+A third approach is to use the [silverstrap](http://dev.entidi.com/p/silverstrap/) theme that provides its own `CarouselPage.ss` template, overriding the one provided by this module.

 ### Image captions